TzhongWei/EinsteinHat_GH/README.md

 Also, the Hat algorithm is referred to here https://github.com/isohedral/hatviz

-This C# program can be mutified by everyone who are interested in developing your own hat patterns.
+This C# program can be applied by everyone interested in developing their hat patterns.